 Headlights and Model Planes

-Next, we headed into the city of Heredia.
+Next, we headed to the city of Heredia.
 We picked up a car from Paulo, a childhood friend of Gerardo’s.
 We stopped at this quaint little home behind gates with a beautiful garden in the front yard.
 Gerardo wanted to say hello to Paulo’s mother, Doña Ligia.
 We entered into the small house at the back of the garden and into Doña Ligia’s bedroom.
 She was sick and lying in bed, and when she saw Gerardo, she lit up with the biggest smile on her face.

 Parque Central de Heredia